syncfusion-content/flutter-docs/Flutter/datagrid/columns-sizing.md

 ---
 layout: post
-title: Columns sizing in Flutter DataGrid | Syncfusion | DataTable
+title: Columns sizing in Flutter DataGrid | Data Table | Syncfusion
 description: Learn here all about how to set the width for columns in Syncfusion Flutter DataGrid (SfDataGrid) widget and more.
 platform: flutter
 control: SfDataGrid